-The three Ds are Discussion, Debate and Decision from the process of “Get Stuff Done” described in Radical Candor.
-I happen to be reading the book this week and used the three Ds as a framework for explaining my process for flushing out the problems, generating ideas and developing the right course of action from a project.
+The three Ds are Discussion, Debate and Decision from the process of “Get Stuff Done” described in the book Radical Candor.
+I happen to be reading the book this week and used the three Ds as a framework for explaining my process for flushing out the problems, generating ideas and developing the right course of action for a project.

 My application of the framework isn’t an exact textbook example.
 However, it has served as a good way to frame the complexity of the project and balance the complexity with the drive to get the project done.

 According to the book, discussion is supposed to take place in 1:1 meetings.
 Meetings between managers and direct reports are supposed to provide a safe and constructive environment for discussing new ideas, challenges and other issues.

 The discussion phase for me happens with a small group of subject matter expertise.
 It’s a low key discussion to flush out the details of the problem and constraints so that we can generate new ideas for how best to address the need.
 We basically spend the time thinking about what’s possible.
 Afterwards I send out a recap of our discussion and capture any additional thoughts on the matter.
 The recap ensures that we all left the discussion with the same understanding.